Shahriar Emon

-Shahriar Emon (শাহরিয়ার ইমন; born 7 March 2001) is a Bangladeshi professional footballer who plays as a right-winger for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.
+Shahriar Emon (শাহরিয়ার ইমন, /bn/; born 7 March 2001) is a Bangladeshi professional footballer who plays as a right-winger for Bangladesh Premier League club Mohammedan SC and the Bangladesh national team.
 He is also an active soldier for the Bangladesh Army.

 Early life

 During his primary education years, Emon started off as a goalkeeper but once he reached sixth grade, Saiful Islam who was his high school teacher in Khulna, used him as a forward and Emon made it to the school team within three years.
 While in pursuit of becoming a professional foobtballer, he faced strong resistance from his parents who wanted their eldest son of four children to build up his career in conventional means.
 In 2017, his career faced a standstill, after failing to pass his SSC examination.
 Nonetheless, he redeemed himself in the re-examinations with a 3.53 GPA, which convinced his parents to let him pursue football.
 The following year, he played in the Khulna First Division and Khulna Second Division leagues.
 In 2018, with advice from his mentor Prashanta Kumar Dey, Emon came to Dhaka and took part in the trials for the Mohammedan SC U18 team.
 After failing to make the cut during the trials, he enrolled in the Bangladesh Army, in 2019.
 In 2021, he was the top scorer with 5 goals, including one in the final, as Army were champions of the men's football event in the 9th Bangladesh Games.